First off, this is a true story. I don’t need to make up all of my stories, I had a very colorful life.

 After three years, we had $3000.00 and we used that money for the total downpayment on a very nice condo in Tustin.
 We payed $30,000.00 for it, fixed it up and sold it for $46,000.00 a year later.

 We took that money and bought a fixer upper in Orange for $52,000.00.
 We lived there for seven years, until I was asked by the misses to leave, and quickly, please.
 She sold that property several years later for $217,00.00.

 Remember, when you sell a house, you get all of the money you paid in payments back and more sometimes.
 Rent is like burning your money.

-I never rented a property that I lived in in my life.
-Renting isn’t bad, buying is just much better if the conditions are right.
+I never rented a property that I ever lived in.
+Renting isn’t always bad, buying is just much better if the conditions are right.
 Most of the times, they are.